jccjcat/mywebclass-agile-docs/documentation/theme_1/initiatives/initiative_initial_documentation.md

-# Develop Initial Project Plan and Documentation
+# Initiative: Develop Initial Project Plan and Documentation
 ## Description
 This initiative is to write up the initial documentation and plan for the development of the "My Web Class" website.
 ## Goals